bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

 * What happens when the signal hits the end of the screen?
   - Can you make it reset or scroll?
   - Can you adaptively rescale the y-axis?

+#### Activity 6 - Adding an Infrared (IR) LED
+* Look at [these slides](https://docs.google.com/presentation/d/1yYMUpLfETwpd5UFMXlOSOVsBrH_GR4XbkF3A0wWSW_k/edit?usp=sharing) for details about why you would want to add an IR LED and how you would get started
+* This step is optional, but it means that your final device will be a fully functional pulse oximeter (rather than just heart rate monitor)
+* If you choose to do this, we can help you along the way but we don't have specific instructions like the other activities.
+You have all the knowledge and tools you need to guide yourself through it!

+#### Activity 7 - PCB Design
+* By now you should have a functioning circuit on your breadboard!
+* Now it's time to translate your circuit into a PCB design.
+Keep in mind that the example we showed in Module 7 was not the full circuit design.
+Your PCB design should include the following:
+  - Red LED circuit (don't forget resistor!)
+  - Photodiode (connected to transimpedance amp)
+    - Remember you can just use the same part as you did for the red LED because the diodes have the same footprint (see note below)
+  - Both of your operational amplifier circuits (2 op amps total plus resistors)
+  - Your low pass filter circuit (resistor and capacitor)
+  - IR LED circuit (if you added this)
+* Important notes about PCBs:
+  - The printed circuit board doesn't actually come with the parts, it just comes with the "wires" that connects the parts and the holes that you solder your own parts onto.
+For your device, this includes the diodes (LEDs and photodiode), resistors, and op amps.
+  - The footprint of a part is like its outline.
+It's the spot on your PCB where your part will go, and it has a specific size, shape, number of holes, and distance of holes.
+These holes are where you will solder on the legs of your part.
+  - Soldering is a permanent method of attaching two metal parts together.
+It is the permanent version of plugging a wire or the legs of a circuit component into your breadboard.
+You use a hot pen-like device to add liquid metal that connects your PCB to the legs of the part you are attaching.

 <!--
 hide solutions